 Karate practice (Ruislip ) – Our Karate Classes in Ruislip

 Karate practice is usually divided into three main activities:

 Kihon (drilling of stances, blocks, punches, strikes and kicks)

 Kata (pre-arranged forms simulating combat situations)

-We bring these three activities together to bring a complete Karate tuition experience in Ruislip .
+We bring these three activities together to bring you a complete Karate tuition experience in Ruislip .

-Karate History and its Development into a World Martial Art At the turn of the 20th century, Anko Itosu gained permission to end the shroud of secrecy for people who wished to learn forms of martial arts and started teaching Karate in Okinawan institutions.
-This brought about even further expansion by one of Itosu’s students, Sensei Gichin Funakoshi, who introduced the skill to Japan in 1922.
+Karate: Some Historical Information At the turn of the Twentieth century, Anko Itosu gained permission to finish the shroud of secrecy for individuals who wished to learn martial arts and began teaching Karate in Okinawan institutions.
+This resulted in further expansion by one of Itosu’s students, Sensei Gichin Funakoshi, who unveiled the skill to Japan in 1922.

 (info courtesy of: Karate Class in Ruislip )